 3. results and discussion

-The data on succession and incidence of a pest species provide useful information on the population buildup of pest in relation to the meteorological parameters.
-Such information can effectively be utilized in predicting the buildup of pest population and thus, helpful in integrated pest management programme.
+The data on succession and incidence of a pest species provide useful information on the population buildup of the pest in relation to the meteorological parameters.
+Such information can effectively be utilized in predicting the buildup of pest populations and thus, is helpful in an integrated pest management programme.
 During the investigation, aphid, Aphis craccivora Koch, leafhopper, Empoasca fabae (Harris), whitefly, Bemisia tabaci (Genn.) were noticed as major sucking insect pests of cowpea.

 3.1 Aphid, Aphis craccivora Koch

-The population of aphid, A. craccivora appeared in the 31st SMW (20.80 aphids/10 cm terminal shoot) and reached its peak in 35th SMW (111.68 aphids/ 10 cm terminal shoot) at 33.20C maximum, 21.10C minimum temperature and 41.0 per cent relative humidity (Table 1 and Table 2).
+The population of aphid, A. craccivora, appeared in the 31st SMW (20.80 aphids/10 cm terminal shoot) and reached its peak in 35th SMW (111.68 aphids/ 10 cm terminal shoot) at 33.20C °C maximum, 21.10C minimum temperature and 41.0 per cent relative humidity (Table 1 and Table 2).
 The population declined gradually thereafter.
-The findings were in conformity with that of Sharma et al. (2019) who reported that the incidence of aphid started from 2nd week of August and gradually reached to its peak in 2nd and 3rd week of September.
-Similarly, Gauns et al. (2014) and Choudhary et al. (2017) also reported that the population of cowpea aphid commenced from the first week of August and reached maximum in fourth week of August corroborate the investigation.
+The findings were in conformity with those of Sharma et al. (2019) who reported that the incidence of aphid started from the 2nd week of August and gradually reached to its peak in 2nd and 3rd week of September.
+Similarly, Gauns et al. (2014) and Choudhary et al. (2017) also reported that the population of cowpea aphid commenced from the first week of August and reached the maximum in the fourth week of August, corroborating the investigation.
 The correlation coefficient revealed that aphid population had non-significant correlation with all the meteorological parameters viz., maximum temperature (r = -0.05), minimum temperature (r = 0.24), relative humidity (r = -0.40) and rainfall (r = 0.19) and positive significant correlation with population of C. septumpunctata (r = 0.88) (Table 2).
-Soratur et al. (2017) reported that the population of aphid showed non-significant negative correlation with maximum temperature and non-significant positive correlation with minimum temperature and rainfall on cowpea corroborate the findings.
-However, same investigations also corroborate with that of Kumar and Kumar (2014), Choudhary et al. (2017) and Sharma et al. (2019) who observed that the incidence of aphid population had negative correlation with relative humidity and non-significant correlation with temperatures on cowpea.
+Soratur et al. (2017) reported that the population of aphid showed non-significant negative correlation with maximum temperature and a non-significant positive correlation with minimum temperature and rainfall on cowpea corroborate the findings.
+However, same investigations also corroborate with that of Kumar and Kumar (2014), Choudhary et al. (2017) and Sharma et al. (2019), who observed that the incidence of aphid population had a negative correlation with relative humidity and a non-significant correlation with temperatures on cowpea.

 3.2 Leafhopper, Empoasca fabae (Harris)